mixmarvel/mixmarvel.github.io/_posts/2018-01-Ground-Hunter.md

 The MixMarvel Foundation very much agrees with MixMarvel's construction of its game ecosystem and the development of its game portfolio.
 MixMarvel emphasizes on both supporting third-party games to transform into blockchain games and developing its own games.
 Ground Hunter will be a good case of third-party game.

 The MixMarvel Foundation provides financial support for this project.
-The funds will include but not limited to: investment cost, marketing and technical support cost; XXXX MIX Tokens in total.
+The funds will include but not limited to: investment cost, marketing and technical support cost; 17,500,000 MIX Tokens in total.